zulip/zulip/api_docs/rest.md

 * You'll need to [get an API key](/api/api-keys).
-You will likely want to [create a bot](/help/add-a-bot-or-integration), unless you're using the API to interact with your own account (e.g. exporting your personal message history).
+You will likely want to [create a bot](/help/add-a-bot-or-integration), unless you're using the API to interact with your own account (e.g., exporting your personal message history).
 * Choose what language you'd like to use.
 You can download the [Python or JavaScript bindings](/api/installation-instructions), projects in [other languages](/api/client-libraries), or